RISE Sleep Tracker

 9. Poor Diet

-Eating too close to bedtime can also keep you up at night, though, cutting into your sleep time.
+Eating too close to bedtime can also keep you up at night.
 Check RISE for when you should have your last large meal of the day.

 10. Nutritional Deficiencies

 Missing out on key vitamins and minerals can cause fatigue.
-These include:
+And this may affect women more than men.

 • Vitamin D